mufflyt/tyler/README.md

 ## Installation

 You can install the development version of tyler from [GitHub](https://github.com/) with:
 ``` r
 # install.packages("devtools")
 devtools::install_github("mufflyt/tyler")
 ```

-## Data of Interest
+# Data: Workforce

-This is a basic example which shows you how to solve a common problem:
+### Data: `tyler::acgme`

-First 'tyler' is a data package:
+Dataframe of the OBGYN residency programs scraped from https://apps.acgme.org/ads/Public/Programs/Search.
+Name, city, state, accreditation date, program director name, website, rotations, and affiliated hospitals are included.
 'tyler::acgme' - This is a dataframe of every OBGYN residency from the ACGME web site.
-This data can be used to map the obgyn residencies, etc.  It references this web site: https://apps.acgme-i.org/ads/Public/Reports/Report/1.
+This data can be used to map the obgyn residencies, etc.
 ```r
 obgyn_residencies <- tyler::acgme